 - Send customers electronic instructions on how to pick up at curbside

 - Have staff wear gloves when handing off goods

 - Wipe down the curbside pickup area frequently

 Remember, investing in your business's safety protocols isn't just a health measure, it's a marketing opportunity that will show customers you care enough to go the extra mile.

 Adding curbside pickup won't increase sales unless you let people know about it.
 From print to digital ads, social media to the neighborhood hub, Nextdoor, there are many platforms to do so.
 Using a variety of these tools will garner the most attention, but there's one marketing strategy you can't overlook: The power of recommendations.

 According to a 2014 survey by BrightLocal, 88% of consumers say that they trust online reviews as much as personal recommendations.

 Locals trust what other locals have to say about your goods and services.

 Nextdoor is the neighborhood hub that thinks local.
 By using trusted connections, neighbors can exchange helpful information, goods, services, and recommendations for options like your small local business's retail curbside pickup.

-It’s as easy as taking advantage of Nextdoor’s free Business Page.
-Straightforward to set up, the Business Page allows businesses to instantly connect with locals, build word-of-mouth, and access a built-in audience of real, verified neighbors—a necessity in these uncertain times.
+It's as easy as taking advantage of Nextdoor's free Business Page.
+Straightforward to set up, the Business Page allows businesses to instantly connect with locals, build word-of-mouth, and access a built-in audience of real neighbors.